hxu/kaggle-allstate/README.md

  - How common is it for users' information to change (e.g. car value, etc.)
  - How condensed are the interactions in time?
 Do interactions all tend to happen on the same day, or on multiple days?
+ - How frequently do users' viewed plans change?
+Shopping points for a certain user can have repeated plan selections.

 -rollup.py creates lagged versions of all variables; it's kind of slow.